YananWu729/YananWu729/README.md

 - Portfolio website & Notting Hill Carnival website

 🤝 **Let’s Collaborate On:**
-- Web development projects
+- Web projects (especially ones that help people learn!).
-- Transitioning into Tech
+- Sharing tips on moving into tech

 📫 **Reach Me:** [LinkedIn](https://www.linkedin.com/in/yanan-wu-72b884257/)
 🦄 **Pronouns:** She/Her
 ⚡ Fun Facts: I am also a photographer 📸. & My outings often call for rainstorms! 🌧️⛈️🌈

-*Let’s connect and create impactful solutions together!*
+*Find me on LinkedIn!
+Let’s chat about tech, teaching, or making things that matter!!*

 <!---
 YananWu729/YananWu729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.